OneUIProject/OneUI-Design-Library/README.md

 If you want to set it up with a ViewPager you'll have to use the [ViewPager](#ViewPager) bundled in the library, the usage is the same as Google's [TabLayout](https://developer.android.com/reference/com/google/android/material/tabs/TabLayout), but you'll have to call ```updateWidget(Activity activity)``` after you configured it.

 #### Methods
-Add a custom ImageButton (like in Samsung's Gallery).
+Add a custom ImageButton like in Samsung's Gallery (as seen in screenshot).
 ```java
 public void addTabCustomButton(Drawable icon, CustomButtonClickListener listener)
 ```